-- All bedrooms must have one closet.
-All bedrooms must have at least one window.
+- All bedrooms must have one closet, and in addition must have at least one window.

 - There must not be any openings around the outside of the house in which an animal could climb under the house the house or get inside the walls.

 - Water fixtures and toilets must not leak.